ZeyuT/CarND-MPC-Project/README.md

 * **The Model**

  A kinematic model is used.
 The state vector includes the vehicle's x and y coordinates(x, y), orientation angle (psi), velocity(v), cross-track error(cte) and psi error (epsi).
 Actuators are acceleration(a) and steering angle(delta).
-The followings are update equations and constraints on actuators variables.
+The followings are update equations and constraints on actuation variables.
+![Update Equations][./UpdateEquation.JPG]
+![Constraints][./constraints.JPG]

 * **Timestep Length and Elapsed Duration (N & dt)**